apache/sling-old-svn-mirror/samples/post-servlet-extensions/README.md

-Apache Sling Sample Post Servlet Extensions
+# Apache Sling Sample Post Servlet Extensions

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 This bundle provides sample OSGI services which extend the sling post servlet behaviour.